MichelleSS1/Lab8415/README.md

 # Lab8415

-The entry point is the script run.sh
+Lab 1 : the entry point is the script run.sh